JosePamplona/Dockerized-Elixir-Workbench/seeds/README.seed.md

 1. Run `mix test` in order to run automated tests.

-    Alternatively, you can run `mix coverage` in order to run automated test and check its coverage.
-Also you can set all the `mix test` options like `--trace`, `--seed`, `--max-failures`, etc...
+    Alternatively, you can run `mix test --cover` in order to run automated test and check its coverage.
+Also you can set options like `--trace`, `--seed`, `--max-failures`, etc. (Full task [test](https://hexdocs.pm/mix/Mix.Tasks.Test.html) documentation).

 ## Learn more